 What is Persol Forte Benzoyl Peroxide 10 cream?

 Persol Forte is manufactured by Wallace Rivela reputable company.
 Two-ingredients cream specifically designed to fight acne vulgaris and polish scars.
 Persol Forte contains two active ingredients Benzoyl Peroxide 10% and Sulphur 5%.
-Each of these components killing acne different ways leaving acne bacteria zero chances to win the battle.
+Each of these components kills acne in different ways leaving acne bacteria zero chances to win the battle.

 Brand names: Benoxyl, Benzac AC, Benzac W, Benzagel, Brevoxyl, Desquam, Fostex, Lavoclen-4, Lavoclen-8, Neobenz Micro, Persa-Gel, Triaz, Vanoxide, Zoderm.